shiny AppAbstract

 - call: plan(multiprocess)

-Depending on the running platform, the actual execution plan will be either multicore
+Depending on the running platform, the actual execution plan will be either multicore using fork (for Linux and macOS) or multisession using multiple R sessions (for Windows).
+So multiprocess is just a platform-independent convenience plan for multi-threading.

-It is worth noting that the behavior is technically NOT the same between multicore
+It is worth noting that the behavior is technically NOT the same between multicore and multisession, especially when it comes to variable scoping, which we will discussed latter.

-plan now our future
+Under a multiprocess plan now our future expression becomes non-blocking:

 f <- future({